Precursor chemical licensing

 Licence and registration application information for companies that deal in precursor chemicals.

 It is necessary to recognise and protect the legal trade in these substances, while at the same time discouraging their diversion for illicit purposes.
-The objective therefore is to strike a balance between avoiding the restriction of legitimate trade and actions taken to prevent the illicit manufacture of drugs.
+Drug precursor chemicals should not be confused with Explosive precursor chemicals which are controlled under a separate regime.

-Regulation of precursors covers 23 chemical substances which are divided into 3 categories:
+Regulation of drug precursors covers a number of chemical substances which are divided into 4 categories:

-- category 1 covers the most sensitive substances (the ‘key’ drug precursors)
+- category 1 covers the most sensitive substances (the ‘main’ drug precursors)

-- category 2 covers less sensitive substances and pre-precursors
+- category 2 covers less sensitive substances and some pre-precursors

 - category 3 covers bulk chemicals that can have different types of uses in the manufacturing process (for example, as feedstock, solvents or impurities removers)

-The legislation excludes medicinal products for human use, but covers all natural products and preparations (or mixtures) containing at least one scheduled substance, provided that they can be extracted by ‘readily applicable or economically viable means’.
+With the exception of category 4 drug precursor chemicals, the legislation generally excludes medicinal products for human use, but covers all natural products and preparations (or mixtures) containing at least one scheduled substance, provided that they can be extracted by ‘readily applicable or economically viable means’.

 The list of precursors and chemicals frequently used in the illicit manufacture of narcotic drugs and psychotropic substances under control are defined by the United Nations International Control Board.